 The Top 5 Biggest Video Game Companies in the World

-Who's at the top of the top of video game development and publishing?
+So, which game creators are at the top of video game development and publishing?
 Read on and find out!

-As mentioned already, SEGA was also a participant in the console war until the year 2002.
-Here's a list of SEGA's video game console offerings:
+SEGA was also a participant in the console war until 2002.
+These are all of the company's consoles:

 - SEGA Master System (1986)